 Some banks and traditional lenders may offer short-term funding options, but most types of short-term financing are available from alternative lenders, including direct online lenders like Greenbox Capital®.
 Alternative lenders typically offer asset-based financing options that don’t require collateral, including:

 - Merchant cash advances: Merchant cash advances are not technically loans—they are a form of asset-based financing known as a “purchase of future receivables”.
 You get working capital when you need it, and your lender receives a percentage of your daily or weekly credit card sales until the advance is repaid.
-Learn more about merchant cash advances.
+Learn more what MCA is & what they is used for.

 - Invoice factoring: Invoice factoring is another non-loan form of financing known as accounts receivable financing.
 Instead of providing a business with a lump sum that will be repaid over a certain term, a business will essentially sell their unpaid invoices to a lender, called a “factor”.
 The factor then “owns” the invoice(s) and will advance the money that your clients already owe you, typically between 70-90% of the invoice’s value.
 The remainder of the invoice’s value will be paid out to you once your client pays, minus any lender fees.
 Learn more about invoice factoring.